Ibn Umm Maktum

-Abdullah ibn Umm-Maktum (عبد الله بن أم مكتوم) (died 636) was, according to Ibn Kathir (d.1373), a companion of Islamic prophet Muhammad.
+Abdullah ibn Umm-Maktum (عبد الله بن أم مكتوم) (died 636) was a companion of Islamic prophet Muhammad, and one of the two muezzins of Medina.
 In some traditions his name has also appeared as `Amr ibn Umm-Maktum.
-The first verses of He Frowned, the 80th chapter of Qur'an, are considered to be revealed in an incident connected to him.
+The first verses of Abasa, the 80th chapter of Qur'an, are considered to be revealed in an incident connected to him.

 Biography

 Abdullah Ibn Umm-Maktum was the son of Qays Ibn Zayd and Aatikah Bint Abdullah.
 He was blind by birth and hence his mother was called Umm-Maktum (Mother of the concealed one).
 Ibn Umm-Maktum was a cousin of Khadijah bint Khuwaylid, Muhammad's first wife.

 Abdullah Ibn Umm-Maktum was among the first converts to Islam.
 Muhammad sent him and Mus`ab ibn `Umair to Medina for teaching Qur'an to the inhabitants before the Hijra took place.
 He and Bilal Ibn Rabah were chosen as muezzins in Medina by Muhammad.
 When Muhammad left Medina for participating in battles, he was given the responsibility of leading the prayers.

 Abdullah Ibn Umm-Maktum requested Umar, the second Caliph of Islam, to let him take part in Jihad in spite of his blindness.
-Umar allowed him to take part in the Battle of al-Qādisiyyah in 636 C.E.
+Umar allowed him to take part in the Battle of al-Qadisiyyah in 636 C.E.
 He served in the battle as the standard bearer for the Muslim side, and he was martyred in the fighting.